 Christopher has experience in professional negligence claims against many different professionals, including solicitors, surveyors, architects and financial advisors.
 He has particular expertise in respect of claims for professional negligence arising from construction projects.

-Recent Professional Liability Cases
+Recent and Notable Professional Liability Cases

 - Architect’s negligence for failure to correctly supervise installation of new heating in a listed church.
 Issues of contractual and tortious assumption of duty.